These gorgeous Salted Vanilla Caramels with Pecans are an impressive and delicious homemade treat!

 This recipe does require a few special supplies to ensure success…

 You’ll need a large stockpot (heavy duty cast iron is a bonus because it holds the heat so well).
 The pot needs to be at least 6 quart sized, or your mixture will boil over and you’ll have a huge mess!
 Don’t ask me how I know…

 You’ll also need a good quality candy thermometer.
 I purchase a Thermapen a few years ago and love how quick and accurate they are.
-Here’s an option from Amazon with lots of good reviews and a much cheaper price point –> Lava Tools Instant Read Thermometer.
+Here’s another option for a candy thermometer from Amazon with lots of good reviews and a much cheaper price point.

 Additionally, you’ll need a rimmed baking sheet, something like this –> Stainless Steel Baking Sheet.